Agenda

 Fusion: Public Sector Support, Strategy & Synergies

-A panel of senior figures from the world’s leading public sector entities supporting fusion explore the path to commercialisation, the challenges, their support and expectations, and the drivers for the public sector’s growing fusion focus.
+A panel of senior figures from leading public sector entities, complemented by an investor view, explore the path to commercialisation, the challenges, their support and expectations, and the drivers for the public sector’s growing fusion focus.

-• How are public sector entities supporting the advance toward commercialisation?
+• How are public sector entities supporting the advance to commercialisation?

 • How do approaches differ from country-to-country, what are their relative strengths and where are the synergies between them?